IBM-Cloud/docs/services/ContinuousDelivery/cd_about.md

 The {{site.data.keyword.contdelivery_short}} service supports your DevOps workflows:

- * You can create integrated DevOps toolchains to enable tool integrations that support your development, deployment, and operations tasks.
+ * You can create integrated DevOps open toolchains to enable tool integrations that support your development, deployment, and operations tasks.

   A toolchain is an integrated set of tools that you can use to collaboratively develop, build, deploy, test, and manage applications.
 You can create toolchains that include {{site.data.keyword.Bluemix_notm}} services, open source tools, and third-party tools, such as GitHub, PagerDuty, and Slack, that make development and operations repeatable and easier to manage.